U.S. accuses Bissau military chief in Colombia drugs, weapons plot

 The indictment filed in New York’s Southern District Court and seen by a Reuters reporter, charges Indjai on four counts: “narco-terrorism conspiracy”, conspiracy to provide material support to a foreign terrorist organization, cocaine importation conspiracy and conspiracy to acquire and transfer anti-aircraft missiles.

-“As the head of Guinea-Bissau’s Armed Forces, Indjai had insider access to instruments of national power that made him an allegedly significant player in West Africa’s dangerous drug trade,” Leonhart said in a statement.

-U.S. Attorney Preet Bharara said Indjai conspired to use his power and authority at the top of Guinea Bissau’s military to be a middleman and his country to be a way-station for people he believed to be terrorists and narco-traffickers of Colombia’s FARC rebel group.

-Washington has labeled FARC (Fuerzas Armadas Revolucionarias de Colombia) a terrorist organization.
+Washington has labeled Colombia’s FARC rebel group (Fuerzas Armadas Revolucionarias de Colombia) a terrorist organization.

 Guinea-Bissau’s military has long been accused of involvement in trafficking tons of Latin American cocaine, using its mangrove-lined offshore islands as cover against the region’s notoriously weak law enforcement.